CrunchyData/postgres-operator/hugo/content/Installation/_index.md

 ## Default Installation - Create Kube RBAC Controls

 The Operator installation requires Kubernetes administrators to create Resources required by the Operator.
 These resources are only allowed to be created by a cluster-admin user.
+To install on Google Cloud, you will need a user account with cluster-admin priviledges.
+If you own the GKE cluster you are installing on, you can add cluster-admin role to your account as
+follows:

+    kubectl create clusterrolebinding cluster-admin-binding --clusterrole cluster-admin --user $(gcloud config get-value account)

 Specifically, Custom Resource Definitions for the Operator, and Service Accounts used by the Operator are created which require cluster permissions.